kmolLin/object_detection/README.md

 This occurs when you try to run the
 ```
-¡§protoc object_detection/protos/*.proto --python_out=.¡¨
+ï¼šprotoc object_detection/protos/*.proto --python_out=.ï¼›
 ```
 command given on the TensorFlow Object Detection API installation page.
-Sorry, it doesn¡¦t work on Windows!
+Sorry, it doesnãƒ»t work on Windows!
 Copy and paste the full command given in Step 2f instead.
-There¡¦s probably a more graceful way to do it, but I don¡¦t know what it is.
+Thereãƒ»s probably a more graceful way to do it, but I donãƒ»t know what it is.

-#### 4. Unsuccessful TensorSliceReader constructor: Failed to get "file path" ¡K The filename, directory name, or volume label syntax is incorrect.
+#### 4. Unsuccessful TensorSliceReader constructor: Failed to get "file path" K The filename, directory name, or volume label syntax is incorrect.

 This error occurs when the filepaths in the training configuration file (faster_rcnn_inception_v2_pets.config or similar) have not been entered with backslashes instead of forward slashes.
 Open the .config file and make sure all file paths are given in the following format:
 ```
-¡§C:/path/to/model.file¡¨
+ï¼šC:/path/to/model.fileï¼›
 ```